Farewell Performance

 Farewell Performance is a 1963 British crime film directed by Robert Tronson and starring David Kernan, Frederick Jaeger and Delphi Lawrence.

-It features musical interludes from Joe Meek acts including The Tornados and Heinz.
+It was written by Aileen Burke and Leone Stuart, and features musical interludes from Joe Meek acts including The Tornados and Heinz.

 It is considered a lost film and is on the BFI National Archive's 75 Most Wanted List of missing films.

 Plot

-After a pop singer is murdered, the police have to figure out which of his many enemies is responsible.
+After pop singer Ray Baron is found murdered by cyanide, Superintendent Raven tries to work out which of Baron's many enemies is responsible.